 According to a study by the University of Salzburg, linear broadcasting is highly popular in Austria.
 Linear television makes up around 80 percent of audio-visual content use, with an even higher percentage for radio stations.
 Consumption of content on mobile devices continues to gain in importance.

 5G Broadcast is a new technology that is being developed in line with market requirements to address the shift in media usage.
 It allows broadcast content to be distributed directly to mobile devices.
-Unlike streaming, users do not need an internet connection or SIM card to receive content on 5G-compatible end devices, whereby mobile television does not use up the user's data volume.
+Unlike streaming, users do not need an internet connection to receive content on 5G-compatible end devices, whereby mobile television does not use up the user's data volume.

 The best from the world of broacast and mobile communications